Spanish bonds battered, bank bailout raises concerns

 German Bund futures rebounded to 143.97, up 44 ticks on the day, having sunk to a low of 142.48 in early trade.

-Concerns centred around Spain's ability to keep tapping bond markets if the bailout cash adds to the country's outstanding debt, subordinates existing bondholders or leads to further credit ratings downgrades.
+Concerns centered around Spain's ability to keep tapping bond markets if the bailout cash adds to the country's outstanding debt, subordinates existing bondholders or leads to further credit ratings downgrades.

 "(Downgrades) would make their return to capital markets all the more difficult ...
 I think that would be the final nail in the coffin terms of avoiding a wider bailout," Lewis said.